HUNGER IMPACT

 CHANGE A LIFE TODAY

 3 out of 5 teachers say they have children in their classrooms who regularly come to school hungry.
 Three prevalent consequences of hunger in schools: Inability to concentrate, poor academic performance, & headaches and stomach aches.
-More than 16 million children in the United States live in food insecure homes.
+More than 16 million children in the United States regularly face hunger.